August 11, 2025

 Offline plus sync (Optional): You shouldn't lose momentum just because you're offline.
 A good alternative should allow editing without internet, then sync changes later.

 Collaboration controls: Whether you're co-editing with a partner or sharing a read-only board with stakeholders, your tool should support multiple roles.
+For team-focused options, see our comparison of visual collaboration tools.

 Fair, predictable pricing: Look for transparent plans with a useful free tier or low-cost upgrade.
 Avoid tools that surprise you with price hikes or feature restrictions.